ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Summary

 A **Scene** is a way to have different assets and logic for a specific part of the game.
-A game can be made up of many scenes (for example main menu, tutorial, different levels) that display different information, and usually there is some way for a **Player** to get from one scene to the other.
+Games can have many scenes (for example main menu, tutorial, different levels) that display different information, and usually, there is some way for a **Player** to get from one scene to the other.

-All projects come with one scene by default called **Main**, which will be shown in the **Scenes** window as the active scene.
+All projects come with one scene by default called **Main**.
+This **Main** scene is active by default.

 ## Creating a Scene

-Creating a **Scene** can be done from the **Scenes** window.
+Creators can create new scenes from the **Scenes** window.
 Clicking on the **Scenes** button at the top of the **Hierarchy** will open a window that will show a list of all scenes for the project, and a **Create New Scene** button at the bottom of that list.

 ![Scene Button](../img/Scenes/scenes_button.png)
 ![Scene Window](../img/Scenes/scenes_panel.png)